-- a.
-Expenses must be incurred in relation to assessee's own business.
-Expenses not related to assessee's own business would not be allowed as deduction - b.
-Deduction is available even if the relevant asset is not put to use for research and development during the previous year. - c.
-The expenses may be on plant or equipment for research or construction of building (excluding cost of land) for research or other expenses of capital nature connected with the research. - d.
-The deduction is not available in respect of capital expenditure incurred on the acquisition of any land. - e.
-No deduction by way of depreciation is admissible in respect of an asset used in scientific research covered u/s 35 - f.
+c.
+The expenses may be on plant or equipment for research or construction of building (excluding cost of land) for research or other expenses of capital nature connected with the research.

+d.
+The deduction is not available in respect of capital expenditure incurred on the acquisition of any land.

+e.
+No deduction by way of depreciation is admissible in respect of an asset used in scientific research covered u/s 35 f.
 If a scientific research asset is sold, its sales price or amount allowed as deduction u/s 35, whichever is less, will be treated as business income of the previous year in which the sale took place [section 41(3)].
 The excess of sale price over cost of acquisition (or indexed cost of acquisition) will be treated as "Capital gains".

-AB Ltd incurs expenses on scientific research related to its business during the financial years 2018-19 onwards @ Rs 1 Lakh per year.
-It commences the business during the financial year 2020-21.
+AB Ltd incurs expenses on scientific research related to its business during the financial years 2019-20 onwards @ Rs 1 Lakh per year.
+It commences the business during the financial year 2021-22.
 Determine the amount allowable as deduction U/s 35.

-Expenses for the financial year 2020-21, year in which the business was and three financial years prior to that 2018-19, 2019-20 amounting in all to Rs 4 lakhs will be allowed as and 2020-21 deduction in A.Y.
-2021-22.
+Expenses for the financial year 2021-22, year in which the business was commenced and three financial years prior to that 2019-20, 2020-21 and 2021-22 amounting in all to Rs 4 lakhs will be allowed as deduction in A.Y.
+2022-23.

 A scientific research asset costing Rs.
-5,00,000 purchased on 01/01/2008 is sold on 31/03/2021 for Rs.
+5,00,000 purchased on 01/01/2009 is sold on 31/03/2022 for Rs.
 7,00,000.

 Rs.
 5,00,000 incurred on scientific research asset will be allowed as deduction in A.Y.
-2008-09.
-When the asset is sold for Rs 7,00,000 the original deduction of Rs 5,00,000 will be charged as business income and excess over the cost Rs,2,00,000 will be chargeable as capital gain in assessment year 2021-22.
+2009-10.
+When the asset is sold for Rs 7,00,000 the original deduction of Rs 5,00,000 will be charged as business income and excess over the cost Rs,2,00,000 will be chargeable as capital gain in Assessment Year 2022-23.

 2. In-house R & D Expenditure -200% [SEC.
-35(2AB)]:
+35(2AB)]: U/s

-U/s 35 (2AB)(1) Where a company engaged in the business of
+35 (2AB) (1) Where a company engaged in the business of

-□ bio-technology or

-□ manufacture or production of any article or thing,

-□ not being an article or thing specified in the list of the Eleventh Schedule incurs any expenditure on scientific research (not being not being an article or thing specified in the list of the Eleventh Schedule incurs any expenditure on scientific research (not being expenditure in the nature of cost of any land or building) on inhouse research and development facility as approved by the prescribed authority, then, there shall be allowed a deduction of a sum equal to two times of the expenditure so incurred.
+- □ bio-technology or - □ manufacture or production of any article or thing, - not being an article or thing specified in the list of the Eleventh Schedule incurs any expenditure on scientific research (not being expenditure in the nature of cost of any land or building) on in-house research and development facility as approved by the prescribed authority, then, there shall be allowed a deduction of a sum equal to two times of the expenditure so incurred.